 That understanding of what makes a story compelling for journalists (and their editors), stems from being one herself.
 Katherine has written for publications like The Washington Post, The Guardian, Esquire, Variety, Vulture, Entertainment Weekly, Playboy Magazine, Elle Canada, Mashable, A.V.
 Club, Canadian Screenwriter, and others.

-She also has an extensive background in copywriting, as well as field producing/EPK and unit publicity, working with companies like NBC/Universal, ABC, CW, CBC, Thunderbird Films, Hallmark, Telefilm Canada, E News, BBC America & AMC Networks, and Amazon Studios.
+She also has an extensive background in copywriting, as well as field producing/EPK and handling unit publicity (as an IATSE 669 member), working with companies like NBC/Universal, ABC, CW, CBC, Thunderbird Films, Hallmark, Telefilm Canada, E News, BBC America & AMC Networks, and Amazon Studios.

 Programmer & Producer, FWC Screening Series